victordeassis/weather-app/README.md

 # WeatherApp

+  You can see the app running here https://weather-app.victoralvespda.now.sh/

   This is an app that shows the realtime weather from some cities, it checks the temperature every 3 min.
 It was made using Angular 8, created with Angular CLI.

 ## First steps